Pricier grills but cheaper meat: how Trump's trade policy plays on July 4

 Beef exports to China fell 34% to 30,242 metric tons.
 China is not a major buyer of U.S. beef but imposed a 25% retaliatory tariff on imports last year.
 Large U.S. supplies of beef and pork are keeping a lid on chicken prices too.

 The trade war has roiled global markets, with varying consequences for consumers.
-Futures prices for Midwest hot-rolled coil steel, HRCc1, one type of metal used in grills, have fallen this week to $525, below record highs from May 2018 when Trump applied broad tariffs on global steel imports but well above their five-year low of $364 in December 2015.
+Futures prices for Midwest hot-rolled coil steel,, one type of metal used in grills, have fallen this week to $525, below record highs from May 2018 when Trump applied broad tariffs on global steel imports but well above their five-year low of $364 in December 2015.

 It could have been worse.
 The U.S. government recently postponed the introduction of tariffs on $300 billion worth of products, a list that included all Chinese-made grills, after Trump and Chinese President Xi Jinping met in Japan last month.
-Of the grills sold in the United States, 90% are imported and most larger chains such as Home Depot Inc (HD.N) and Lowe’s Companies Inc (LOW.N) buy their products straight from Chinese suppliers.
+Of the grills sold in the United States, 90% are imported and most larger chains such as Home Depot Inc and Lowe’s Companies Inc buy their products straight from Chinese suppliers.

 Another piece of good news - fireworks, a July 4 staple, were also included on the list of Chinese products slated to have 25% tariffs levied on them in July.
 But those tariffs were also postponed.